 TO BE OR NOT TO BE A SCHOOL TART AT ETON, 1946-7

-Alexander George Thynn (spelt Thynne at the time under consideration), 7th Marquess of Bath (born 6 May 1932) is the owner of Longleat in Wiltshire, one of the greatest English country houses, and is amorously most famous for having installed over seventy “wifelets” in cottages on his estate there.
+Alexander George Thynn (spelt Thynne at the time under consideration), 7th Marquess of Bath (6 May 1932 - 4 April 2020) was the owner of Longleat in Wiltshire, one of the greatest English country houses, and was amorously most famous for having installed over seventy “wifelets” in cottages on his estate there.
 However, what are presented here are the extracts of Greek love interest from Book II, Top Hat and Tails (2003), of Volume I, Strictly Private, of his memoirs, which concern his time as a junior boy at Eton, England’s foremost public school.

 Chapter II and IV of this, concerning his time at Eton aged fourteen to fifteen, when he was known by his courtesy title of (Viscount) Weymouth, and flirted dangerously with becoming a “school tart”, a junior boy who acquiesced in being the object of sexual longing of his seniors, offers rich insight into Eton’s pederastic culture, always varying according to the particular boys' house and the precise time.